- 28

 - If one subtask fails, other subtasks are automatically cancelled

-- Code is more readable than traditional CompletableFuture chains
+- Code is more readable than using traditional CompletableFuture

-Impact on Organizations: Systems that need to call multiple APIs simultaneously (e.g., fetching data from accounting + inventory + HR at the same time) will be much easier and more stable to implement.
+Impact on Enterprises: Systems that need to call multiple APIs simultaneously (e.g., fetching data from accounting + warehouse + HR at once) will have much easier and more stable code.

 5. JEP 526: Lazy Constants (2nd Preview)

-Lazy Constants allow static final values to defer initialization until they are actually accessed:
+Lazy Constants allow constant values (static final) to defer initialization until actually accessed, resulting in:

-- Faster class loading since not everything needs to be initialized upfront
+- Faster Class Loading since not everything needs initialization upfront

-- Reduced memory footprint for values that are never used
+- Reduced Memory Footprint for values never accessed

-- Ideal for large frameworks with extensive configuration
+- Ideal for large frameworks with numerous configurations

 6. JEP 524: PEM Encodings (2nd Preview)

-PEM (Privacy-Enhanced Mail) is the standard format for encoding/decoding cryptographic keys.
-This JEP adds an API for:
+PEM (Privacy-Enhanced Mail) is the standard format for encoding/decoding cryptographic keys widely used.
+This JEP adds APIs for:

-- Reading and writing PEM files directly without external libraries
+- Read and write PEM files directly without external libraries

-- Supporting Certificates, Private Keys, and Public Keys
+- Supports Certificates, Private Keys, and Public Keys

 7. JEP 530: Primitive Types in Patterns (4th Preview)